Sidebar

 return (

-<button onClick={() => toggleAll(true)}>Show all</button>
+<button onClick={() => toggleAll(true)}>All</button>

-<button onClick={() => toggleAll(false)}>Hide all</button>
+<button onClick={() => toggleAll(false)}>None</button>

 </header>